-Below are eight strategic sales planning tips and best practices to ensure your sales plan is data-driven, well-designed, and setts your sales team up to succeed.
+Below are eight strategic sales planning tips and best practices to ensure your sales plan is data-driven, well-designed, and sets your sales team up to succeed.

 1. Start with the Right Planning Approach: Data-driven

 The strongest sales plans start out with the right approach.
-Ideally, your strategic sales planning is ongoing, data-based, and cross-functional.
+Ideally, your sales planning is ongoing, data-based, and cross-functional.
 It's important to assess your assumptions throughout the year and make changes as needed to stay on track to hit goals.

 2. Consider Your Capacity Needs

 The way you handle sales ramp time and attrition can make or break your sales success.
 Sales capacity planning ensures you have the right amount of resources to hit your organizational goals, but it's more than just having the right number of sales reps to cover each territory.

 It's extremely important to consider ramp time and rep turnover when capacity planning.
 Strategic sales planning ensures you have enough sales reps ramped and up to speed in the event a top rep leaves.
 That way, there is a small or no dips in performance.

 3. Allocate Accurate Quota Planning

 Misallocated quotas can severely hurt sales performance.
 A quota that is too low might result in overpayment of sales reps—even if organizational goals aren't hit.
 A quota that is too high might result in demotivated reps and lower performance because of the lack of incentive pay.

 Having access to historical quota attainment patterns helps better understand how your sales organization has performed in the past, so you can make more accurate assumptions.
 With data-driven capacity planning, organizations ensure they have the right resources and allocate quota properly.

 4. Aim for Fair, Balanced Sales Territories